Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 • Adapt and Improve: If your pitch doesn’t land, tweak your product and try again.

-The Fire Hose Shark Tank: Causing a stir in the Voyage of Business Development
+The Fire Hose Shark Tank: Making Waves in the Voyage of Business Development

 Many Shark Tank inventors don’t get deals on the show but find success afterward.
 Rejection can be the spark for: